rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Engines deriving from :ref:`BoundaryController<inheritanceGraphBoundaryController>` impose boundary conditions during simulation, either directly, or by influencing several bodies.
 You are referred to their individual documentation for details, though you might find interesting in particular

 * :yref:`UniaxialStrainer` for applying strain along one axis at constant rate; useful for plotting strain-stress diagrams for uniaxial loading case.
 See :ysrc:`examples/concrete/uniax.py` for an example.
-* :yref:`TriaxialStressController` which applies prescribed stress/strain along 3 perpendicular axes on cuboid-shaped packing using 6 walls (:yref:`Box` objects) (:yref:`ThreeDTriaxialEngine` is generalized such that it allows independent value of stress along each axis)
+* :yref:`TriaxialStressController` which applies prescribed stress/strain along 3 perpendicular axes on cuboid-shaped packing using 6 walls (:yref:`Box` objects)
 * :yref:`PeriTriaxController` for applying stress/strain along 3 axes independently, for simulations using periodic boundary conditions (:yref:`Cell`)

 Field appliers